TheKoke/Metal_Chemist/README.md

 atom.py         | File with implementation of `Atom` class. molecule.py     | File with implementation of `Molecule` class. errors.py       | File with certain python errors. onefiler.py     | File for upload our solution to codewars.
-(They're allow only onу file). description.txt | Tasks and requirements of problem translated to russian. tests.txt       | Basic tests from author of this problem.
+(They're allow only one file). description.txt | Tasks and requirements of problem translated to russian. tests.txt       | Basic tests from author of this problem.

-Second part of problem will solved by ourselves in near future.
+Second part of problem in process..